 - 6.1 Students registering for courses must follow the instructions issued by the University. - 6.2 Registration for some courses is restricted to students holding the necessary prerequisites. - 6.3 The University reserves the right to restrict registration in courses, or permit registration only on a priority basis. - 6.4 Students can add or drop a course during the add/drop period prescribed by the University.
-Requests for late add/drop of courses require approval of both the course-offering academic unit and the home academic unit.
-Approved late drop of a course will be represented by an X grade. - 6.5 If students remain registered for a course after the last date for dropping the course, as determined by the University, they will be assigned a course grade. - 6.6 Students intending not to register in any courses in a semester but who will subsequently continue their studies should apply for a leave of absence no later than the end of the course add/drop period. - 6.7 Students will be restricted from registration in a course when they have earned credit units for an exclusive course. - 6.8 Students who have met all the requirements to graduate from a programme or have reached their maximum period of study cannot register for further courses in subsequent semesters/terms
+After the add/drop deadline, requests for late drop of courses will only be approved under exceptional circumstances, and such late requests must be submitted no later than the end of the teaching period for the relevant semester/term for approval of the Heads of both the course-offering academic unit and the home academic unit. - 6.5 If students remain registered for a course after the last date for dropping the course, as determined by the University, they will be assigned a course grade.
+For approved late drop cases, students will be assigned an X grade representing the late drop of the course. - 6.6 Students intending not to register in any courses in a semester but who will subsequently continue their studies should apply for a leave of absence no later than the end of the course add/drop period. - 6.7 Students will be restricted from registration in a course when they have earned credit units for an exclusive course. - 6.8 Students who have met all the requirements to graduate from a programme or have reached their maximum period of study cannot register for further courses in subsequent semesters/terms.